noyainrain/micro/listinput.md

 # listinput

-* TODO on click wrapper focus input
+* TODO options

+* what if current/given values are not unique and set = true? should we filter? guess so

 * OQ style of remove button
-* TODO on backspace do not delete last character
-* TODO on blur add item
+* OQ what should happen on blur leave input as is, or add it to list of values?
-* TODO set / unique
-* TODO options